fstevens30/simple-game-test/README.md

-# idle-game-test
+# Building a game
-Building a simple idle game
+Building a simple web game using JavaScript